 Other chestnut events in Tuscany

 This is the season to attend a fair at which roasted chestnuts and related products are sold.
 The most famous is the Sagra delle Castagne in Marradi, to which one takes either the regular regional or a special antique steam train.
 It’s a small town at the top of the Faentina, the road that connects Florence to Faenza over the Appenines.
-Firenzuola and Palazzuolo are two other places with chestnut fairs this month – check out the excellent article and list from APT Firenze.
+Firenzuola and Palazzuolo are two other places with chestnut fairs in October – check out the excellent article and list from APT Firenze.